logaritex/assistant-api/README.md

     thread.id()); // thread to add the message to.
 ```

+Threads don’t have a size limit.
+You can add as many Messages as you want to a Thread.
+The Assistant will ensure that requests to the model fit within the maximum context window, using relevant optimization techniques.

 #### Run the Assistant

 The `Run` represents the execution of a `Thread` with an `Assistant`.
 For the `Assistant` to respond to the user message, you need to create a `Run`.
 This makes the Assistant read the `Thread` and decide whether to call tools (if they are enabled) or simply use the model to best answer the query.
-As the run progresses, the assistant appends `Messages` to the thread with the `assistant` role.
+As the run progresses, the assistant appends `Messages` to the thread with the `"assistant"` role.
 The Assistant automatically decides what previous Messages to include in the context window for the model.

 Here is how to create a new Run for a Thread with an Assistant: